Computational tools for twisted topological Hochschild homology of equivariant spectra: Hochschild homology for Green functors

 The Hochschild homology for Green functors defined in \cite{BlGeHiLa} and recalled above is an equivariant analogue of taking classical Hochschild homology of a ring (i.e., a $\mathbb{Z}$-algebra).
 In this article, we also need an analogue of Hochschild homology of an associative $k$-algebra, for $k$ any commutative ring.

 To define this analogue, we need the relative box product \cite{LeMa}, which is a particular case of the general construction of a relative tensor product in a monoidal category.
-Let $\m{R}$ be a commutative Green functor, and let $\m{M}$ and $\m{N}$ be left and right $\m{R}$-modules respectively.
-The Mackey functor $\m{N} \Box_{\m{R}} \m{M}$ is defined to be the coequalizer
+Let $\m{R}$ be a commutative Green functor, and let $\m{L}$ and $\m{M}$ be left and right $\m{R}$-modules respectively.
+The Mackey functor $\m{L} \Box_{\m{R}} \m{M}$ is defined to be the coequalizer

-Here $\rho$ is the right action map for $\m{N}$ and $\lambda$ the left action map for $\m{M}$.
-Lewis and Mandell prove in \cite{LeMa} that the category of $\m{R}$-modules, Mod$_{\m{R}}$, is a closed symmetric monoidal abelian category with monoidal product $\Box_{\m{R}}$.
+Here $\rho$ is the right action map for $\m{L}$ and $\lambda$ the left action map for $\m{M}$.
+Lewis and Mandell prove in \cite{LeMa} that the category of left $\m{R}$-modules, Mod$_{\m{R}}$, is a closed symmetric monoidal abelian category with monoidal product $\Box_{\m{R}}$.
+The Green functor $\m{R}$ is commutative, so left modules become bimodules by using the same action on the right.
 We will call a monoid in this category an \emph{associative $\m{R}$-algebra}.
 We define Hochschild homology for associative $\m{R}$-algebras as above, but replacing $\Box$ with $\Box_{\m{R}}$.
 For $\m{T}$ an associative $\m{R}$-algebra for $G$, we denote its $G$-twisted Hochschild homology by $\m{\HH}^{\m{R},G}_*(\m{T})$.